 Our base for many years has been at Washford station on the West Somerset Railway, with a shop and extensive S&D museum.
 A Notice to Quit was served on us by the West Somerset Railway in February 2020 and the site is now closed to visitors and in the process of being cleared.

 The artefacts and vehicles are being moved to new locations including the Watercress Line in Hampshire, Shillingstone station on the former S&D route, the Watercress Line in Hampshire and further items will go to the Avon Valley Railway which is just outside Bath and on the original route of the Pines Express.

-We will update this information in due course to indicate which exhibits may be seen at these new locations.
+We have listed below which exhibits may be seen at these new locations.
 Our full stock list – from locomotives to wagons – is here: https://www.sdrt.org/stock-list/